-Care planning and communication are central to safe management of medicines for people during end of life care.
+Care planning and communication are central to safe management of medicines for people during care at the end of their life.

 Anticipatory prescribing